 Third, the discussion questions seem insulting to the intelligence of a jr high student.
 For example, in chapter 22 lesson 2 dogs are the topic of the lesson.
 It very briefly covers seven people groups and their use of dogs in warfare and the discussion question is; “How were dogs used in warfare?”
 It is a direct question and answer – no room for discussion.
 A lot of the “discussion questions” are the same style – answering a specific question that the text answers for you, not encouraging the mind to expand and discuss.

 Overall, I would have been disappointed had I purchased this for our homeschool purposes for a jr high student.
-Since I own it I am sure I will put parts of it to use when we cycle back through ancient history, but it will be me extracting the better parts and making it work for our family.Related:
+Since I own it I am sure I will put parts of it to use when we cycle back through ancient history, but it will be me extracting the better parts and making it work for our family.Related Posts: